-Based on submissions by a potential -applicant, wdemonstrating how their practices with respect to the matters set out below conform to the JPS requirements, we do not consider Israeli shareholder protection standards to be materially different to our own 20.
-We have set out below details of the differences between these-practices in Israel and the then JPS requirements in the Joint Policy Statement Regarding the Listing of Overseas Companies (the "JPS")(repealed as of 1 January 2022).
+Based on submissions by a potential applicant, we have set out below details of the differences between practices in Israel and the then requirements in the Joint Policy Statement Regarding the Listing of Overseas Companies (the "JPS")(repealed as of 1 January 2022).
 Where we have in the past accepted a practice and it is still relevant for assessment under the new listing regime for oversea issuers, we have stated this below.
-Israel incorporated applicants should amend their constitutional documents to address the shortfall in compliance with the Core Shareholder Protection Standards (Updated in January 2022)-.
+Israel incorporated applicants should amend their constitutional documents to address the shortfall in compliance with the Core Shareholder Protection Standards (Updated in January 2022).